Court settlement orders Virginia to resolve most unemployment claims in massive backlog by Labor Day

-A court settlement approved Tuesday is set to offer some relief — or at least, an answer — to Dimmerling and tens of thousands of other jobless Virginians.
+A court settlement approved Tuesday is set to offer some relief — or, at least, an answer — to Dimmerling and tens of thousands of other jobless Virginians.
 The agreement orders the Virginia Employment Commission to either pay back her benefits or notify her that she is “ineligible” — and make its way through a backlog of more than 92,000 similar cases by Labor Day.

 The settlement is the result of a federal suit brought by Dimmerling and four other unemployed residents, who alleged they were waiting months for their claims to be reviewed by the VEC or were cut off from their unemployment benefits without notice.

-“Both parties acknowledge that the adjudication of unemployment claims is a vital public service, even more so during the COVID-19 pandemic, which has inflicted economic hardships on countless Virginians,” said the settlement order, which was approved by Judge Henry E. Hudson of the Eastern District Court of Virginia.
+“Both parties acknowledge that the adjudication of unemployment claims is a vital public service, even more so during the COVID-19 pandemic, which has inflicted economic hardships on countless Virginians,” said the settlement order, which was approved by Judge Henry E. Hudson of the U.S. District Court for the Eastern District of Virginia.

 The order follows a year unlike any in recent memory for the overwhelmed, underfunded state agency, which at times has ranked last in the nation for reviewing certain kinds of unemployment claims.
-Since last March, VEC has received 1.6 million claims, more than 10 times the previous year’s volume.
+Since March 2020, the VEC has received 1.6 million claims, more than 10 times the previous year’s volume.

 Gov. Ralph Northam (D) last week issued a directive — as well as a commitment of $20 million — to the state agency to significantly expand the number of unemployment insurance claims it reviews each week.